Enaleia/.github/profile/README.md

 ## Project Overview
 The Enaleia Hub aims to showcase Enaleia’s environmental impact using blockchain and the open-source approach.
 By integrating key features such as reporting, attestation, role management, traceability, and product passports, the Hub will offer a streamlined internal system and a public-facing interface.

+### Presentation
+In this video, we will walk you through how Enaleia Hub works.
+(18 mins~) View it on youtube: https://youtu.be/P9QTiQ37r1I

 ### Sponsorship & Acceralation
 Enaleia Hub is a flagship project proudly supported by the [Next Billion Fellowship](https://nxbn.ethereum.foundation/fellowship) in cohort #4 & built by [Pollen Labs](https://pollenlabs.org/).